ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 `ConstructTemplatePreprocessor::preprocess` transforms the raw `GraphTerm` triples from the CONSTRUCT clause into a `PreprocessedConstructTemplate`.
 A `GraphTerm` can be a `Literal`, a `BlankNode`, an `Iri`, or a `Variable`.
-Each term is converted into one of three typed variants, resolving whatever can be determined once rather than per row:
+Each term is converted into one of three typed variants.

 - `PrecomputedConstant`: for `Iri` and `Literal` terms: the string is resolved immediately and stored as a `shared_ptr<const EvaluatedTermData>`.